scy-phy/bro-cip-enip/README.md

 # TODO #

-  * -Add documentation
+    * Add documentation
-  * -Add UDP keep-alive packets (Ethernet-IP1 on port 2222)
+    * Add UDP keep-alive packets (Ethernet-IP1 on port 2222)
-  * -Debug the following issues
+    * Debug the following issues

 # Known issues #

-  * -Some packets are not parsed
+    * Some packets are not parsed
-  * -The keep-alive packet on port 2222 without header are not parsed
+    * The keep-alive packet on port 2222 without header are not parsed
-  * -There is a out_of_bound: RR_Unit:timeout exception on some packets
+    * There is a out_of_bound: RR_Unit:timeout exception on some packets
-  * -There is a out_of_bound: Data_Address:len exception on some packets
+    * There is a out_of_bound: Data_Address:len exception on some packets

 ## Detecting attacks ##
 From http://reversemode.com/downloads/logix_report_basecamp.pdf

     * Interface Configuration

 Specific to 1756-ENBT module

     * Dump 1756-ENBT’s module boot code
     * Reset 1756-ENBT module
     * Crash 1756-ENBT module
     * Flash Update